 Upon escaping the Fire Gang, Sarah finds herself in an even worst place, the Pool of Eternal Stench.

 Sarah and her friends are forced to go through the nauseating pond in order to continue the quest.
-This odd scene can refer to the actual mind control technique to induce trauma which consists in immersing the slaves in feces and urine and/or to consume them.
+This odd scene can refer to the actual mind control technique to induce trauma which consists of immersing the slaves in feces and urine and/or to consume them.
 Our natural repulsion to excrements and the foul odor we get from them are our body’s way to tell us to stay away from them because they are infested with all kinds of worms and parasites that are toxic to us.
 Our organisms are so well made that we are instinctively repulsed by the things that are bad for us.
 The forced consumption of excrements is therefore particularly traumatic as it goes against the human body’s most basic instincts.
-Sarah’s episode in the Pool of Eternal Stench is a “imaginative” way to describe Sarah’s traumatic experience as a MK slave during programming.
+Sarah’s episode in the Pool of Eternal Stench is an “imaginative” way to describe Sarah’s traumatic experience as an MK slave during programming.